 “It’s okay, I have everything under control,” I reassured him.

 He sighed.
 “Alright.
 Okay.
 Yeah.
 I can do this.
 I trust you.
 This will be alright.”
 He stepped into the spot where I had been only a moment before.
 “I can do this,” he told himself one more time.

-I blinked a few times.
+I blinked a few times, tears welling in my eyes..
 “So do I, Caldwell.”
 I leaned over and picked up the dagger.
 “So do I.”

 I thrust the knife between his ribs, then pushed him into the circle.
 He gasped as I did.
-The he fell to the ground, and his blood began to pool around him.
+Then he fell to the ground, and his blood began to pool around him.